liferay-search/liferay-docs/en/user/articles/05-setting-up/03-script-console/00-intro.markdown

 [TOC levels=1-4]

-@product@ provides a robust script engine for executing [Groovy](http://groovy-lang.org/) scripts.
+@sharepoint@ provides a robust script engine for executing [Groovy](http://groovy-lang.org/) scripts.
 You can execute scripts to perform maintenance tasks like data cleanup, user maintenance operations, bulk invocations of Liferay's API, or